 One of the best ways to access your FICO® credit score for free is through Discover Credit Scorecard.
 This program is free whether you are a Discover customer or not.

 To get started, you’ll be asked for some personal information, including your Social Security number.
 Then you will be asked a few questions to help verify your identity.
 You might be wondering how this will affect your credit.
 Since there is no hard inquiry, it won’t have a negative effect on your credit.
-And luckily — this is the situation for all eight ways on our list to access your FICO® scores for free!
+And — luckily — this is the situation for all six ways on our list to access your FICO® scores for free.

 With the Discover Credit Scorecard, your score is updated every 30 days, and you will never be penalized for checking your score.
 While you are working to build your credit, you can use the Discover Credit Scorecard to help track your FICO® score.